DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 **Example**

-The following example demonstrates how to enable word wrapping in case the `title` string is long.
+The following example demonstrates how to enable word wrapping when the `title` string is long:

 ```js
 async reportTestDone (name, testRunInfo, meta) {